How To Become a Licensed Real Estate Agent in New York

 This means your earnings come strictly through commission and referrals.
 This also means that taxes are not being deducted, nor are you receiving any benefits.

-Taxes and managing expenditures are completely dependent on how organized you are.
+Taxes and managing expenditures are entirely dependent on how organized you are.

-Some brokerages offered tiered commission splits and others offer one flat split regardless of your gross commission income or your GCI.
+Some brokerages offer tiered commission splits; others offer one flat break regardless of your gross commission income or GCI.

 Can I Collect a Salary From an Agency or Brokerage Instead?

-While this isn't as common, it is possible to find a brokerage or position within a brokerage that offers regular hours and a steady paycheck.
+While this isn't as common, finding a brokerage or position within a brokerage that offers regular hours and a steady paycheck is possible.

-Many brokerages, especially large ones like Douglas Elliman, Brown Harris Stevens, Corcoran, and Compass usually have sales or rental offices that they run for major buildings or developments in New York.
+Many brokerages, huge ones like Douglas Elliman, Brown Harris Stevens, Corcoran, and Compass, usually have sales or rental offices that they run for significant buildings or developments in New York.

 Furthermore, you won't be collecting any commission.

-However, if you're not very good at closing deals or getting listings, you probably won't be earning very much commission at all and you might be better off with a steady income in a rental office.
+However, if you're not very good at closing deals or getting listings, you probably won't be earning much commission and might be better off with a steady income in a rental office.

-Large national brokerages like Redfin and PurpleBricks claim to do away with hefty brokerage fees because their agents receive salaries instead of commission.
+Large national brokerages like Redfin and PurpleBricks claim to do away with hefty brokerage fees because their agents receive salaries instead of commissions.

-This is important because a sponsoring broker can offer you as little as just sponsorship, some legal support, and access to the MLS.
+This is important because a sponsoring broker can offer you as little as sponsorship, legal support, and access to the MLS.

 Many but not all brokerages or agencies have fees or dues their agents must pay.
-This is normally annual.
+This usually is annual.

 As you might have guessed, a broker willing to offer you all the support you need might also ask you for hefty sums in return.